 5- NOT Using Smaller Stuff Type Bags To Organize Your Luggage

-People who go camping use something called stuff sacks when packing.
-It’s a system of organization where you stuff smaller bags full of similar type items into a bigger bag that you carry.
-There are many benefits to doing this including saving space, keeping things organized and it makes it easier to get to certain things in your bag.
+It’s a system of organization where you stuff smaller bags (the stuff bags) full of similar type items then place them into a bigger bag (like a backpack.
+There are many benefits to doing this including saving space and keeping things organized.
+They can also keep your clothes dry in rainy conditions.

 7- Don’t Forget To Pack A Change Of Clothes In Your Carry On.

-At minimum, pack an extra shirt and undies with a small travel sized toiletry set (soap, deodorant etc.) in your carry on.
-That way, if the airlines lose your luggage, you’ll be ok for a day or two while you sort things out.
+At a minimum, pack an extra shirt and undies with a small travel sized toiletry set (deodorant, toothbrush etc.) in your carry on.
+That way, if the airlines loses your luggage or you spill something horrendous on yourself like chocolate milk, you’ll be ok for a day or two while you sort things out.

 8- Money: Don’t Wait Until You Get There To Get Local Currency.